ExtendRealityLtd/VRTK/README.md

 listening to the controller button events for enabling and disabling the beam.

+The following script parameters are available:

-The colour of the beam can be determined by a setting on the script and is independent for each controller meaning different controllers can have different coloured beams.
+  * **Pointer Color:** The colour of the beam can be determined by a setting on the script and is independent for each controller meaning different controllers can have different coloured beams.

-The thickness and length of the beam can also be set on the script as well as the ability to toggle the sphere beam tip that is displayed at the end of the beam (to represent a cursor).
+  * **Pointer Thickness:** The thickness and length of the beam can also be set on the script as well as the ability to toggle the sphere beam tip that is displayed at the end of the beam (to represent a cursor).

+  * **Pointer Length:** The distance the beam will project before stopping.

+  * **Show Pointer Tip:** Toggle whether the cursor is show on the end of the pointer beam.

-The facing axis can also be set to match the direction the `[CameraRig`] Prefab is facing as if it is rotated then the beam will emit out of the controller at the wrong angle, so this setting can be adjusted to ensure the beam always projects forward.
+  * **Pointer Facing Axis:** The facing axis can also be set to match the direction the `[CameraRig`] Prefab is facing as if it is rotated then the beam will emit out of the controller at the wrong angle, so this setting can be adjusted to ensure the beam always projects forward.

 The Simple Pointer object extends the `SteamVR_WorldPointer` abstract class and therefore emits the same events and payload.